influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/view-functions/selectors.md

 2015-08-18T00:00:00Z  between 6 and 9 feet  coyote_creek  8.12
 ```

-The query returns the oldest field value (determined by timestamp) in the `level description` field key and the relevant values of the `location` tag key and the `water_level` field key.
+Returns the oldest field value (determined by timestamp) in the `level description` field key and the relevant values of the `location` tag key and the `water_level` field key.

 {{% /expand %}}